 Aetna considers signal-averaged electrocardiography experimental and investigational because no prospective clinical studies have demonstrated the utility of this testing in improving clinical outcomes.

-Aetna considers the Premier Heart's Multifunction Cardiogram (MCG) (also known as 3DMP Computerized EKG System) experimental and investigational because the clinical value of the system in managing persons suspected of having significant coronary artery disease has not been established.
+Aetna considers remote algorithmic analysis of electrocardiographic-derived data (Premier Heart's Multifunction Cardiogram (MCG); also known as 3DMP Computerized EKG System) experimental and investigational because the clinical value of the system in managing persons suspected of having significant coronary artery disease has not been established.

 Signal-averaged electrocardiography (SAECG) is a technique involving computerized analysis of segments of a standard electrocardiogram that allows the detection of ventricular late potentials.
 Ventricular late potentials in patients with cardiac abnormalities, especially coronary artery disease or following an acute myocardial infarction (MI), have been associated with an increased risk of ventricular tachyarrhythmias and sudden cardiac death.
 Proponents of SAECG claim that it can obviate the need for invasive techniques commonly used to identify high-risk patients for interventions that treat or prevent ventricular tachyarrhythmia and sudden death.